 - Write to the head office of your grocery store and ask them to remove GM sweet corn from their store.
 Tell them you don’t want to buy it.
 Click here to for grocery store contacts.

 - Buy organic sweet corn – organic farming prohibits GM seeds and synthetic pesticides.

 Click here for a factsheet on GM corn to help you take action.
 Your consumer actions are making a difference!

 GM Sweet Corn

-Update – September 26, 2017: Quebec group Vigilance OGM has tested sweet corn samples in Quebec and found no GM sweet corn.
-This is the third consecutive year that the group has tested and found no GM sweet corn.
+September 26, 2017: For the third consecutive year, Quebec group Vigilance OGM has tested sweet corn samples in Quebec and found no GM sweet corn.

 There is only a very small amount of GM sweet corn grown in Canada and the US.